automata-network/multiprover-avs-operator-setup/prover/README.md

 Below are the configs that you **need to provide**:
-- **l2:** the endpoint of scroll, for example: `http://localhost:8545` , this should be the endpoint of an archive node since the prover needs to fetch the states from an archive node to compute the proof.
+- **l2:** the endpoint of scroll, for example: `http://localhost:8545`.
+This should be the endpoint of an archive node since the prover needs to fetch the states from an archive node to compute the proof.
 RPC methods with the `scroll_` prefix are required.
 - **server.tls**: the path to the tls cert and key.
 Leave as an empty string if not using HTTPS.
 Our scripts assume that the cert and key are inside the config folder, and that the cert and key have the same basename.
 For example, if the the path is set to `config/tls`, the prover will then try to load `./config/tls.crt` and `./config/tls.key`.

 5. Run the sgx prover
 ```bash
 $ ./run.sh binary
 ```

-6. When setting "ProverURL" in the operator config, you can use `http://172.10.0.1:18232` (this is the ip of your host on the docker0 network interface).

 ## 4. Verify that the prover works
 Use the following curl command to verify that the prover is running in the SGX environment successfully (use https instead of http if you configured it):